icanjs/multi-select/README.md

 - **all-selected-value**: a value to be returned when all options are selected (e.g. if its -1, then selectedValues will result in [-1]).
 - **value-prop**: property name to look up for value.
 - **text-prop**: property name to look up for text.
-- **selected-prop**: property name to look up to check if item should be preselected.
+- **selected-prop**: property name to look up to check if an item should be selected.
+- **disabled-prop**: property name to look up to check if an item should be disabled.

 ## Contributing